14 Fascinating French Language Facts You Probably Didn’t Know

 You might think you know what makes the French language unique.

 There are tons of silent letters.
 For some unknown reason, nouns have genders.
-You’ve already memorized all the lyrics to “Lady Marmalade.”
+And there are many non-optional French contractions.

 What else is there to know?